BierDav/Kotlinmailer/guide/docs/tls.md

 ## TLSContext (SSLContext)

-SimpleKotlinMail provides a utility function allowing you to easily create a new TLSContext (actually an SSLContext).
+Kotlinmailer provides a utility function allowing you to easily create a new TLSContext (actually an SSLContext).

 ```kotlin
 val tlsContext = TLSContext(